 Discovering The Lost Gardens of Heligan with children

-About The Lost Gardens of Heligan
+What are The Lost Gardens of Heligan?

 The story of how the gardens were ‘lost’ is a sad one.
 During World War I many of the people who worked on the estate were killed in military service.
 The then owner, Jack Tremayne, didn’t have the heart to keep up the gardens and rented out Heligan House.
 The gardens began their decline.

 It was in the 1990s that they were rediscovered by John Willis – who inherited the estate – Tim Smit – a co-founder of The Eden Project – and John Nelson – a builder friend of Tim’s.
 During the past 25 years they have recreated the gardens using traditional practices.

 One of their earliest and greatest discoveries was a Victorian Thunderbox Room (that’s a lavatory to you and me) situated in the Melon Yard.
 On the walls there was much graffiti.
 Poignantly, some of the scrawlings list the names of men who worked the land before going off to war.
 Most did not return.